Volkswagen R: Scirocco R (Mk. 3)

 The Volkswagen Scirocco R was introduced in 2009, powered by a 2.0L TSI turbocharged Inline 4, based on new the 2 door Scirocco coupe introduced the year prior.
 The Scirocco R model featured a body kit exclusive to the model, with a much larger front opening than the mainstream Scirocco.
 The model was retired alongside the Scirocco nameplate in 2017.

 Golf R (Mk7)

-Like the GTI, the Golf R is also built as a three- or five-door hatchback.
-It is powered by a newly developed version of the 1984 cc turbocharged EA888 petrol FSI Inline-four engine used in the latest Golf GTI (and Audi S3), but in this application producing 300 PS (206 kW for "hot climate" markets such as Australia, Japan, USA) from 5,500 to 6,200 rpm and 380 Nm from 1,800 to 5,500 rpm of torque.
+Like the GTI, the Golf R is also built as a three- or five-door hatchback or five-door wagon.
+It is powered by a newly developed version of the 1984 cc turbocharged EA888 petrol FSI inline-four engine used in the latest Golf GTI (and Audi S3), but in this application producing 300 PS (206 kW for "hot climate" markets such as Australia, Japan, USA) from 5,500 to 6,200 rpm and 380 Nm from 1,800 to 5,500 rpm of torque.
 Compared to the GTI's powerplant, the Golf R's engine has a modified cylinder head, exhaust valves, valve seats and springs, pistons, injection valves and larger intercooler and turbocharger.
 DSG equipped models also come with an auxiliary oil cooler on the passenger side.